rijegaro287/kv-cli/plan.md

       * ✓ deletes an entry from the database
     * exit \<action\>
       * ✓ Exits to the main menu
-      * Saves the changes in the database file on exit
+    * ✓ Every operation to the db must be instantly applied to the file

 ### Known Issues
 * There is no way of entering spaces when saving a string